GauravKrOO7/SortingVisualizer/README.md

 - HTML, CSS, and JavaScript for the front-end implementation.
 - Responsive design to ensure compatibility across various devices and screen sizes.

-Getting Started:
-1. Clone the repository: `git clone https://github.com/your-username/sorting-visualizer.git`
-2. Open the index.html file in your web browser.
-3. Choose a sorting algorithm and click the "Reset" button to see it in action.
-4. Adjust the array size and speed settings to modify the visualization in JavaScript

 Contributing:
 Contributions are welcome!
 If you find any bugs, have suggestions for improvements, or would like to add new sorting algorithms, feel free to open an issue or submit a pull request.